 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.

-NEITI is trying to investigate, raise debate and promote policy solutions on matters such as data on signature bonuses, unpaid royalties, crude oil and refined products theft, unpaid subsidies by NNPC.
+NEITI is trying to investigate, raise debate and promote policy solutions on matters such as data on signature bonuses, unremitted funds by NNPC, crude oil and refined products theft, the need for a new petroleum law and Beneficial ownership.
 NEITI audits have identified USD 9.8 billion owed to the Federal Govt, of which 2 billion has been recovered.

 The NEITI Fiscal Allocation and Statutory Disbursement Audit 2007-2011 brings transparency to the allocation, disbursement and utilisation of revenue from the Federation Account to federal, state and local governments and thereon to local beneficiaries.
 NEITI published quarterly review of FAAC accounts.

 Nigeria was found to have achieved meaningful progress in implementing the EITI Standard.
 View more information under the Validation section of this page or go to the Board's decision in full.
 Previously, the country was compliant under the 2011 Rules.

 Implementation in Nigeria has mostly focused on oil and gas, which accounts for 99% of extractive sector revenue.
 The EITI process has exposed outstanding debts by the national oil company to the government, recovered uncollected taxes, identified weaknesses in the regulatory bodies, audited oil-related transfers to the subnational government, estimated oil theft, and examined oil sales.
 Nigeria EITI also contributes to the ongoing debates on the management of the national oil company, NNPC.

 EITI implementation in Nigeria is led by the National Stakeholder Working Group (NSWG).
 The NSWG comprises representatives from civil society, government, and extractive industry companies and representatives of communities (the six Nigeria geo-political zones), and the media.
 The NSWG makes decisions based on consensus and is required to meet quarterly.
 The day-to-day work is carried out by the NEITI Secretariat, which comprises about 50 staff.
 The NEITI Secretariat is currently run by Mr. Waziri Adio, Executive Secretary.

 The NEITI Act 2007 establishes the NEITI body, functions and MSG.
 It requires reporting from related government bodies and from all extractive industry companies.